sharpduckk/OOXML-MalClassifier/README.md

 # OOXML-MalClassifier
-Parse OOXML and Detect Malicious Objects especially on Microsoft Office
+OOXML-MalClassifier is a parser for Detect Malicious Objects of OOXML especially on Microsoft Office